25 July 2022

 A VMS is a software platform that centralizes the management of your contingent workforce staffing.
 It provides clear visibility over your workforce and helps manage every stage from sourcing and onboarding to payment.
 Best of all, it can help streamline and even automate processes so that your staff can spend less time managing workers and more time working with clients.

-- Get outside support (if needed)
+4. Get outside support (if needed) - Partner with an MSP

 If your contingent workforce management program is out of control and you have limited resources to fix it, you’ll need external support.
 By working with a managed service provider (MSP), you gain access to experts who will evaluate your situation and streamline your contingent workforce processes.
 Expert advice will ensure you are meeting government regulations, obtaining the best talent, and receiving the best rates.

-It’s crucial that contingent workers are managed according to their status, as a non-employee worker and not in the same manner as traditional employees.
+It’s crucial that contingent workers are classified according to their status, as a non-employee worker and not in the same manner as traditional employees.
 Businesses that misclassify their workers are subject to hefty fines and lawsuits.

 Typically, a worker is presumed to be an employee unless the employer can prove that: